ETS-ReactNative4/seattle-javascript-401d45/class-11/LECTURE.md

     * Spend more time between the 2 ( more equitable breakdown ).
     * Reviewing the video (bring back moments from previous classes).
     * More engaging drawings / same drawings day after day.
 Revisit as needed.
-      * Class vote on what needs revisting.
+      * Class vote on what needs revisiting.
   * Course is extremely difficult / lots of coursework / disorganized feeling.
     * I / Code Fellows want you to struggle.
     * Working on getting class to end right at 12:00.